district10/blog/_posts/post-0001-pandoc-readme.md

 #### Extension: `blank_before_header` ####

-Standard markdown syntax does not require a blank line before a header.
+Standard Markdown syntax does not require a blank line before a header.
 Pandoc does require this (except, of course, at the beginning of the document).
 The reason for the requirement is that it is all too easy for a `#` to end up at the beginning of a line by accident (perhaps through line